zgmartin/hello/README.md

 Down the rabbit hole we go.

-Here's some advice on how to become a data programmer.
+Here's some advice on how to become a data programmer, and more importantly a better problem solver.
 My goal is to reduce your time within the search space, and direct you to your goals faster.

 ###Problem Solving